nojronatron/nojronatron.github.io/continuing-education/aspdotnet-learnings.md

 - Provide rich validation messaging to the user within the Form via `<ValidationSummary />`.
 - Perform deeper validation such as RegEx or validation against other data sources prior to storing user-inputted data.

+## Leverage JavaScript and Template Components in Blazor

+Use JS Interop to execute JavaScript Libraries and functions from Blazor apps.

+### JS Blazor Interop

+- For the most part, JavaScript is not necessary in Blazor.
+- Existing JavaScript Libraries can be helpful in many situations.
+- Custom JS Code can also be reused.
+- JS Interop allows callsing JavaScript, and allows calling .NET _from_ JavaScript.
+- Use `<script>` tag to load JavaScript code in Blazor.
+Can be a `.js` file ref or in-line JS code.
+- Add custom JS script tag just after the `<script src="_framework/blazor.*.js"></script>` block in `Pages/_Host.cshtml`.
+- Avoid adding script blocks to the `<head>` element of a page because Blazor only controls content within the `<body>` element.
+- Use `IJSRuntime` to call a JavaScript function from .NET code by `@inject`ing into the Component.
+- `InvokeAsync` and `InvokeVoidAsync` become available to run JavaScript code.
+Use `await` as per usual.

+### Blazor JS Interop Failure Modes

+If SignalR has not made a connection between the server and the web page, JS Interop will fail.

+- Once rendering lifecycle event fires, the SignalR channel is open.
+- Use `OnAfterRender` or `OnAfterRenderAsync` to detect when rendering has completed.
+- Updating the DOM with custom JavaScript can cause the DOM copy at the server to become out of sync with the web page.
+Avoid doing this!

+### Use ElementReference To Update The DOM

+- Create a placeholder element in the Blazor component like `div @ref="placeHolder"></div>` so that Blazor does _not_ attempt to track its contents.
+Add JavaScript elements here to avoid corrupting server-side DOM copy.
+- `ElementReference` holds the reference to the empty element as a field.
+- Passed-in JavaScript functions use this reference to add content to the empty div element, safely.

+### Call .NET From JS

+Use `invokeMethod` and `invokeMethodAsync` helper functions.
+The async version returns a JavaScript `promise`.

+- Devine the callback .NET Method as async.
+- Return type must be void or _better yet_ `Task` or `Task<T>` where T is JsonSerializable.
+- Provide the name of the assembly that has the static method so the function can call it back.
+- `JSInvokable` attribute allows specifying an alias for the method reference name.
+- `DotNetObjectReference` is provided by JS Interop to create an object ref in .NET code so it can be safely passed to JavaScript code.
+- Be sure to dispose the object ref when done to avoid memory leaks.

+## Blazor Component Lifecycle

+Tracks a Component from creation through destruction:

+1. Initialization
+2. SetParametersAsync
+3. OnInitialized and OnInitializedAsync _Note_: These will cause a call to StateHasChanged
+4. OnParametersSet and OnParametersSetAsync _Note_: These will cause a call to StateHasChanged
+5. Render UI :arrow_left: BuildRenderTree :arrow_left: ShouldRender :arrow_left: StateHasChanged :arrow_left: Possible UI or External events, or awaited calls from step 3 and 4.
+6. OnAfterRender and OnAfterRenderAsync
+7. Dispose and DisposeAsync

+Handle an Event by overriding the corresponding method.

+Multiple Render cycles might happen before a page finishes rendering.

+A `ParameterView` object is used to pass parameters between Components.

+The `SetParametersAsync` method accepts `ParameterView` in its argument list.
+Therefore, calling `base.SetParametersAsyc` with your own parameters will inject new "state" into the initializing Component.
+Also, any processing the parameters need prior to this Component rendering them should be done here.

+Overriding Lifecycle Parameters is a common practice to handle specific needs at various places during the Component lifecycle.

+Use `SetParametersAsync` to _reinitialize_ a Component when the paremeters change.

+### Blazor Render Mode And Component Lifecycle

+Set `render-mode` in `Pages/_Host.cshtml` controls which Component Lifecycle Methods are available:

+- Set to `Server`: `OnInitialized` and `OnInitializedAsync` methods run only _once per instance_.
+- Set to `ServerPrerendered`: `OnInitialized` and `OnInitializedAsync` methods run _twice_: Once during _prerender_ phase (generates static page output), and _again_ when SignalR connects with the browser.
+Therefore when retreiving or processing data in this method overrides, _cache_ the operation output the first time and _avoid running it again_ to reduce UI load latency.

+Objects that are injected by Component dependencies can be used within `OnInitialized` and `OnInitializedAsync` methods _but not before_.

+_Note_: Calls to JavaScript code _will not work_ during prerender phase.
+Instead, add JS Interop processing to `OnAfterRender` and `OnAfterRenderAsync` method overrides.

+Use `OnParametersSet` and `OnParamtersSetAsync` to complete initialization tasks taht depend on compontn parameter values i.e. Calculating values for display or instance properties.
+Keep the processing short to avoid UI load latency.

+About `OnAfterRender` and `OnAfterRenderAsync`:

+- Run _every time_ the Blazor Runtime needs to update the view.
+- Runs when `OnInitialized` or `OnInitializedAsync`, or `OnParametersSet` or `OnParametersSetAsync` methods run.
+- Anytime a UI Event is triggered.
+- App code calls `StateHasChanged()` Component method.

+Order of invokation following call to `StateHasChanged()`:

+1. `StateHasChanged`: Component is marked for rerendering.
+2. `ShouldRender`: Getter returns boolean 'should render'.
+This method _can be overridden_ but must return boolean.
+3. `BuildRenderTree`: Renders the component.
+Can be overriden to build the render tree in a custom way.

+About `bool firstRender`:

+- `OnAfterRender` and `OnAfterRenderAsync` parameters list accepts `bool firstRender`.
+- `firstRender` is `true` th first time the method is run, and `false` after that.
+- Evaluate this parameter to do one-time operations like retreiving (and caching) data, so the operation is only initialized once.

+### Dispose and DisposeAsync

+Release any unmanaged resources by implementing one or both of these methods.

+### Lifecycle Exceptions and SignalR

+The SignalR connection will be closed if an Exception is thrown!

+Blazor _stops functioning_ at this point.

+Be sure to _handle exceptions_ as part of the logic of Lifecycle Methods to ensure the SignalR connection remains open!

 ### Common Blazory Things To Know and Understand

 - To _register_ a data access service to the Blazor Server application, implement a Data Model and a Service that can call an ORM or obtain the data from a file or REST call (etc), then register the data access Service in `Program.cs` like `builder.Services.AddSingleton<DataGetterService>();`.